The facts: Hurricane Dorian’s devastating effect on The Bahamas

-When did Hurricane Dorian hit the Bahamas?
+When did Hurricane Dorian hit The Bahamas?

 Hurricane Dorian originated in the Atlantic Ocean in late August.
 It made landfall on Sunday, Sept.
-1, 2019, at Elbow Cay, on the Abaco Islands in the Bahamas.
+1, 2019, at Elbow Cay, on the Abaco Islands in The Bahamas.

-How powerful was Hurricane Dorian when it hit the Bahamas?
+How powerful was Hurricane Dorian when it hit The Bahamas?

-Hurricane Dorian was the strongest hurricane on record to hit the Bahamas.
+Hurricane Dorian was the strongest hurricane on record to hit The Bahamas.
 Once it made landfall, it hovered over the country — sometimes moving at just 1 mph — for more than 48 hours.
 All the while, it caused storm surges and wind damage, decimating parts of the archipelago.

-What are the Bahamas like after Hurricane Dorian?
+What are The Bahamas like after Hurricane Dorian?

-Here's footage our Hurricane #Dorian team took as they landed in Marsh Harbour this weekend.
+“Here's footage our Hurricane #Dorian team took as they landed in Marsh Harbour this weekend.
 From @jillmorehead: “It was as bad as it looks.
 Many people have been evacuated from the area and brought to other islands, but the situations on Abaco and Grand Bahamas remain critical.” pic.twitter.com/E3tu04gF1M

 What do people need most after a hurricane?

-"With so many groups and organizations on the ground, we have to be sure we're not overlapping efforts," says Karla Peña, Puerto Rico director and responder in the Bahamas.
+"With so many groups and organizations on the ground, we have to be sure we're not overlapping efforts," says Karla Peña, Puerto Rico director and responder in The Bahamas.

 "In Puerto Rico, we worked with local organizations who were able to take us to communities that had gotten no help at all yet, even long after the storm.
 That's what I'm focused on, talking with local Bahamian groups so we can get the deeper story on what is happening and where people are who are most in need.
 If you don't have anyone local in the conversation, you won't know who hasn't been reached."

 As the impacts of climate change continue to compound, extreme storms like these will grow in intensity and frequency — and they will particularly affect communities that are already living in vulnerable situations.
-People in the Bahamas will need long-term support to recover from this hurricane and help them prepare for and build resilience to future storms.
+People in The Bahamas need long-term support to recover from this hurricane and help them prepare for and build resilience to future storms.